sachinrathod02/Zomato_sales-Analysis/README.md

 - Price Range Analysis – Examines the cost distribution for two-person dining.
 - Restaurant with Maximum Votes – Identifies the most popular restaurant based on customer votes.
 - Impact of Online Orders on Ratings – Compares average ratings of restaurants that accept online orders vs. those that do not.

+  # 📊 Insights & Conclusion
+- Dining restaurants primarily accept offline orders, while cafés and fast food joints tend to receive more online orders.
+- Restaurants with online ordering generally have a higher average rating compared to those without.
+- Votes per restaurant type indicate that casual dining and quick bites are the most engaging categories.
+- The pricing distribution suggests that mid-range restaurants (₹500-₹1000 for two) are the most preferred.
+- The heatmap analysis reveals a strong correlation between restaurant type and online order acceptance.